deliteser112/eclipse-platform-releng-buildtools/docs/operational-procedures/reserved-list-management.md

 lists](./premium-list-management.md), except that instead of each label having a price, it has a reservation type.
 The valid values for reservation types are:

-*   **`UNRESERVED`** - The default value for any label that isn't reserved.
-    Labels that aren't explictly under any other status implictly have this value.
 *   **`NAMESERVER_RESTRICTED`** - Only nameservers included here can be set on a domain with this label.
 If the a label in this type exists on multiple reserved lists that are applied to the same TLD.
 The set of allowed